Ahmad-Waliullah-Khan/quote_generator_android_app_using_flutter/README.md

 ## Step 1: Conceptualization and Purpose

-The idea behind the app was simple yet profound – create a motivational platform that could inspire and encourage my wife during her work hours.
-The app was designed to fetch a daily inspirational quote along with a visually appealing background image to set a positive tone for the day.
+The idea behind the app was simple yet profound – create a motivational platform that could inspire and encourage.

 ## Step 2: Setting Up the Project